usaid-cs/yesterday-i-learned/c.md

 - [`auto`](http://stackoverflow.com/questions/2192547/where-is-the-c-auto-keyword-used) makes a variable have a function-local lifetime, which is the default. `static` cannot be used.
 - The `*` in `int *foo` is attached to the variable. [`int* foo` is invalid syntax.](http://stackoverflow.com/a/4203080/1558430)
 - It is [not possible](http://stackoverflow.com/a/4203948/1558430) to declare multiple variables on the same line, because Code Complete says so.
 - [Include guards](https://en.wikipedia.org/wiki/Include_guard) prevent the same header from being included more than once. [`#pragma once`](https://en.wikipedia.org/wiki/Pragma_once) works better [in every way](http://stackoverflow.com/a/6793411/1558430).
-Unfortuntely, since Oracle doesn't support pragma once, we are [stuck](http://stackoverflow.com/a/1144110/1558430) with include guards.
+Unfortunately, since Oracle doesn't support pragma once, we are [stuck](http://stackoverflow.com/a/1144110/1558430) with include guards.
 - There are [only three error codes](https://en.wikipedia.org/wiki/Errno.h) you can use.
 - > ["The `.PHONY` rule keeps make from doing something with a file named `clean`."](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) By not looking for files called `clean`, it improves performance.
 - [`main` must be a function.](http://stackoverflow.com/questions/33305574/why-does-const-int-main-195-result-in-a-working-program-but-without-the-const) Don't let [anyone](https://jroweboy.github.io/c/asm/2015/01/26/when-is-main-not-a-function.html) (very smart) tell you different.